 The Comparison Between Sophos and McAfee

 Both of these programs have been available for many years and have earned a reputation for themselves in the computing fraternity, both for home and business users.

 The first thing that caught my eye on visiting the website of Sophos was its new artificial intelligence module, which, according to the vendor, would be able to block advanced viruses, zero-day exploits, malware, and the deadly ransomware.

 Sophos offers a free trial of their program, which you can access after filling up their online form with your name, email, and password.

-Their home page also has an attractive offer which allows you to get a 50% discount on the second year if you apply for a two year subscription.
-As far as pricing and ease of use are concerned, Sophos stands ahead of its competitor.
-A single year and a two-year license cost $60 and $90 respectively.
+Their home page also has an attractive offer which allows you to get a discount on the second year if you apply for a two year subscription.
+As far as pricing and ease of use are concerned, both Sophos and McAfee are ahead of there competitors.

 Downloading and installing the program was fast.
 A single click of the mouse button allows the user to scan their entire computer.